ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/overview.markdown

 {PANEL: How it Works}

-Let's go through the process of Revisions creation to get a taste of its advantages.
+Let's play with revisions a little to get a taste of its advantages.

 1. **Enable Revisions** so we can experiment with the feature.
    The Revisions feature can be enabled using [Studio](../../studio/database/settings/document-revisions)